 The Bohemian Waxwing is a very social bird that breeds in remote boreal forests from Alaska, south to British Columbia, northern Washington and Idaho, and east to Manitoba.
 It occasionally migrates south to California, Colorado, and the northeastern USA.

-Named for the red, wax-like tips on their secondaries as well as their wandering ways, Bohemian Waxwings occasionally appear well south of their normal range in winter.
-Bohemian Waxwings are frequently seen in large flocks of hundred or even thousands of birds, including with their relative the Cedar Waxwing.
+Named for the red, wax-like tips on their secondaries and their wandering ways, these birds are frequently seen in large flocks of hundreds or even thousands of birds.

 On this page

 The Bohemian Waxwing is a crested, sleek, starling-sized bird with ashy-gray and brownish plumage and russet highlights on the head.
 It has a velvet black mask and throat, chestnut under a tail with a bright yellow tip, and a fairly short, black bill with a pale base.

 As with other bird species that need to fly long distances, the wings are fairly long.
 The wings are also blackish, have two small white patches, and show a narrow yellow and white stripe that extends to the tip of the wing when it is closed.

 In common with the two other waxwing species (Cedar Waxing and Japanese Waxwing), the Bohemian Waxwing also has tiny red, wax-like tips to some feathers in the wings.

 Male and female birds are very similar, but females have a bit less black on the throat and have smaller and fewer wax tips on the wings.
 Juveniles are grayer overall, lack the black throat, have a shorter crest, no red tips on the wings, and have dusky streaking on whitish underparts.